diegomrtnzg/HandsOnLab/Empower your application lifecycle with containers and Azure with Azure Container Service (Docker Swarm).md

 # Hand On Lab: Empower your application lifecycle with containers and Azure with Azure Container Service (Docker Swarm Mode)

-*This lab is based on* [Full CI/CD pipeline to deploy a multi-container application on Azure Container Service with Docker Swarm using Visual Studio Team Services](https://github.com/Microsoft/azure-docs/blob/master/articles/container-service/container-service-docker-swarm-setup-ci-cd.md) *documentation.*
+*This lab is based on* [Full CI/CD pipeline to deploy a multi-container application on Azure Container Service with Docker Swarm using Visual Studio Team Services](https://docs.microsoft.com/en-us/azure/container-service/dcos-swarm/container-service-docker-swarm-setup-ci-cd) *documentation.*

 ## Requirements
 Microsoft Azure subscription

 ## Step by step
 Nowadays, one of the biggest challenges when developing modern applications for the cloud is being able to deliver these applications continuously.
-In this article, you will learn how to implement a full continuous integration and deployment (CI/CD) pipeline using:
+In this Hands on Lab, you will learn how to implement a full continuous integration and deployment (CI/CD) pipeline using:
 -   Azure Container Service Engine with Docker Swarm Mode
 -   Azure Container Registry
 -   Visual Studio Team Services